 It is possible that the procedures and standards applied to gene therapy products and cell therapy products may be applied to any CRISPR/Cas9 product candidates we may develop, but that remains uncertain at this point.
 The FDA has defined a gene therapy product as one that mediates its effects by transcription and/or translation of transferred genetic material and/or by integrating into the host genome and which are administered as nucleic acids, viruses, or genetically engineered microorganisms.
 The products may be used to modify cells in vivo or transferred to cells ex vivo prior to administration to the recipient.
 Within the FDA, the Center for Biologics Evaluation and Research, or CBER, regulates gene therapy products.
 Within the CBER, the review of gene therapy and related products is consolidated in the Office of Tissues and Advanced Therapies, and the FDA has established the Cellular, Tissue and Gene Therapies Advisory Committee to advise CBER on its reviews.
-The CBER works closely with the NIH and the RAC, which makes recommendations to the NIH on gene therapy issues and engages in a public discussion of scientific, safety, ethical, and societal issues related to proposed and ongoing gene therapy protocols.
+The CBER works closely with the NIH and the RAC, which makes recommendations to the NIH on gene therapy protocols.
 The FDA and the NIH have published guidance documents with respect to the development and submission of gene therapy protocols.